ThomasChambers15243/COMP260-Distributed-Systems/README.md

 # COMP260 Distributed Systems Artefact Proposal

 ## Multiplayer Growth-Based Combat Game
-My project will be an online game, drawing inspiration from the game [Agario](https://agar.io/)[1].
-My game will be within a 2D map with a top-down perspective.
-Players will traverse the map as a blob, eating smaller blobs to gain points.
-The player's radius is directly proportional to their points, so the higher the points, the larger the blob.
-In the game, a player may consume another player if they are significantly larger in size.
-Upon consumption, the smaller player is destroyed, and the winning player acquires the points that were previously held by the destroyed player.
-The game will track each player's highest score, providing a long-term competitive element to the gameplay.

-The game state, along with a database holding player data, will be held on a server, where each player will connect from their own, machine.

-The game will be developed in Unity.
-My primary rationale behind this decision is due to Unity's extensive documentation and the supportive community that has been established over the years.
-Additionally, Unity provides ample resources for networking, allowing me to implement and learn through programming the solution myself, rather than relying solely on pre-built modules, as would be the case in Unreal.

-## The Problem

-Latency is the term given when there is any delay in a network.
+The standard[4], *old-school* attempt at connecting two players was through a peer-to-peer topology.
+This worked well for local games, such as Doom, but progressed onto a server-client solution with Quake[7], which provided a much better player experience.
+While both are still used today, the standard is server-client with a dedicated game server

+When there is a delay connecting these two players, we call it **Latency**.
 In games, this often manifests as a player giving an input and then waiting e.g. 100ms or 200ms, before that input is accepted as part of the game state.
 This negatively affects the player experience[2] due to interrupting the flow of the game.
 Latency occurs on a WAN mainly due to:
 - The broad distances that packet data must travel across the network.
 Even fibre optic cables are 32% slower than the speed of light in a vacuum[6], causing unavoidable latency.

-- Protocol confirmation, such as TCP needing a response, means that the delay for a message sent is doubled.
+- Protocol confirmation, such as TCP needing a response, means that the delay is for a round-trip, and the Round-Trip Time (RTTs) is slow in variable[8].

-- The player's machine or the game server's tick rate being slow.
+- The player's machine or the game server's tickrate taking longer than expected[10].

 *Netcode* is the name given to the client and server code that connects players to a multiplayer game and attempts to handle the problems caused by latency.
-I will investigate different methods of netcode solutions to compare their effectiveness at handling latency, thus improving the player experience.

-## Netcode
+The problem is that latency is inherently unsolvable, and only mitigation techniques exist, with their own benefits and draw backs.
+My artifact will investigate these different networking methods and compare their effectiveness at mitigating latency and its negative affects on the player experience.
+The results can be used to inform future decisions when writing netcode for multiplayer games.

-The standard[4], *old-school* attempt at connecting two players was through a peer-to-peer topology.
-This worked well for local games, such as Doom, but progressed onto a server-client solution with Quake[7], which provided a much better player experience.
-While both are still used today, the standard is server-client with a dedicated game server, this is the topology I will be using, as it can handle lots of different players connecting [3] while being more economically viable than large-scale cloud options as a student.
-Different netcode solutions can be implemented on top of these topologies, these are the methods I will compare against one another.
+Using a server-client with a dedicated game server, as it can handle lots of different players connecting [3] while being more economically viable than large-scale cloud options, I will investigate 4 different methods.

 - **Basic Lockstep**.
 This solution deals with latency by effectively doing nothing.
 Each player sends their updated game state to the server and the server waits for all messages to arrive; only then does it process the next tick.